 The fate of Veblen House now hangs in the balance, as the Friends of Herrontown Woods proposes to acquire and repair the buildings.
 The county has moved ahead with preliminary environmental studies, and has stated its intent to demolish the structures.
 One document it has used to rationalize demolition is "The Oswald and Elizabeth Veblen House and Cottage Conditions Assessment, prepared in 2011 by Mills and Schnoering Architects.
+A close look at the document reveals a number of basic errors, a negative bias, and a questionable approach to estimating costs.

 The firm was paid $20,000 to develop a cost estimate for repairing the Veblen House and cottage.
 The report begins by reiterating research done in 2001 when the buildings were determined to be of national historic merit.
 There's a detailed history of ownership of the relevant parcels, along with some biographical information on Oswald Veblen's extraordinary career and the House's original owner, Jesse Paulmier Whiton-Stuart.